nearform/github-snooze-chrome-extension/README.md

 - Open the **Extension Management** page by navigating to: `chrome://extensions`
 - Enable Developer Mode by clicking the toggle switch next to **Developer mode**
 - Click the **Load unpacked** button and select the extension directory, in this case the `dist` folder

+### Chrome Store listing

+The extension is published automatically to the Chrome Store whenever a new release is made in the repository.

+To publish a new release, use the standard release workflow from the Actions tab of the repository.

+### Screenshots

+Screenshots to be included in the store listing can be generated with storycap running the command `npm run storycap`.

+It uses Storybook to generate stories for the screenshots.